 We just had a doozy of an outdoor grad party celebration for my daughter, Happy Girl.
 As I’ve been pondering all the work that went into this special day, I figured I could share how my brain goes about planning a big event like this, whether it’s a shower, an anniversary, a birthday, or a grad party.
 All week I’ll be breaking down the different aspects and sharing the recipes our guests loved.
 You can read about the first planning stage in my post, “Grad Party Planning Tips, The Decor”.

-The wonderful thing about outdoor parties is that the artistic canvas is huge…at least in my yard it is.
+The wonderful thing about outdoor parties is that the artistic canvas is huge!
+Outside spaces provide so much more space.
 Inside parties are just so limited, spatially…there’s walls and a ceiling in the way.
 But outside…the sky is the limit, literally!

 As your guests walk to your home or enter your yard, you will want to: